Introduction to Multi-Armed Bandits: Initial results: binary prediction with experts advice

 Recall that the majority vote algorithm fully trusts each expert until his first mistake, and completely ignores him afterwards.
 When all experts may make a mistake, we need a more granular notion of trust.
 We assign a \emph{confidence weight} $w_a\geq 0$ to each expert $a$: the higher the weight, the larger the confidence.
 We update the weights over time, decreasing the weight of a given expert whenever he makes a mistake.
 More specifically, in this case we multiply the weight by a factor $1-\eps$, for some fixed parameter $\eps>0$.
 We treat each round as a weighted vote among the experts, and we choose a prediction with a largest total weight.
 This algorithm is called \textit{Weighted Majority Algorithm} (WMA).

 \LinesNotNumbered \SetAlgoLined

 To analyze the algorithm, we first introduce some notation.
 Let $w_t(a)$ be the weight of expert $a$ before round $t$, and let $W_t = \sum_{a=1}^K w_t(a)$ be the total weight before round $t$.
 Let $S_t$ be the set of experts that made incorrect prediction at round $t$.
-We will use the following fact about logarithms: \begin{fact} For any $x\in(0, 1)$, $\ln(1 - x) < -x$. \end{fact}
+We will use the following fact about logarithms:

 From the algorithm, $W_1 = K$ and $W_{T+1} > w_t(a^*) = (1 - \eps)^{\cost^*}$.
 Therefore, we have

 Since the weights are non-increasing, we must have

 If the algorithm makes mistake at round $t$, then